hazeez/study/docs/statistics/hypothesis_testing_03.md

 ## Summary

 In this article, we saw what a test statistic is!, the different types of tests, when to use _Z_ test and _t_ test and their respective formulas.
-At the end, we saw what is the degree of freedom along with an application of t-test using an example.
+In the end, we saw what is the degree of freedom along with an application of t-test using an example.

 We also got more familiar with the hypothesis testing process and following it would help us accept or reject the null hypothesis in a logical manner.